What is a system? What is systems thinking?

 Systems are not linear, but more of a heterogeneous collection.
 In class (also discussed in reading) we talked about systems being as macro perhaps referring to an organization as a whole, and as micro as a single class.
 In addressing problems or failures in a system it might only be in one business unit and not the system as a whole.
 Since systems interact one failed system can affect other systems.
 Once the one failed system is addressed the problem can organically repair in related systems.
 This highlights the need for a systems thinking approach to identify the root of any failures.
 Systems thinking is taking in multiple perspectives and looking at a problem from every vantage point.
 Perhaps one of my favorite perspectives is from Boardman & Sauser (2008) “Systems thinking does not suppress or supplant perspectives; it adopts them and finds sense in their multiplicity and diversity, their surprise.” (p2) At a micro level individuals affected by the problem should be part of a discovery process to generate the array of perspectives needed.

-In taking my understanding of what a system is, and how systems thinking approaches problems I am eager to learn how to analyze problems and identify pain points.
+In taking my understanding of what a system is, and how systems thinking approaches problems I strive to build a proficiency in analyzing problems and identifying pain points.
 More specifically, I would like to be able to analyze complex unstructured problems and learn how to make sense of them.
 Challenges that arise in business are never presented in a tidy package.
 Relationships, internal and external elements, and related interactions exist and don’t purposely or maliciously go awry, but there can be an organic shift and gradual deterioration.
 I would like to be better equipped to apply a systems thinking approach to these challenges.

 Boardman, J. & Sauser, B. (2008) Systems Thinking: Coping with 21st Century Problems (Systems Innovation Book Series) CRC Press.
 Kindle Edition.